DevSkillsHQ/transaction-management-frontend-level-1/README.md

 * Automated tests to validate your solution.
 To run locally:
   * Install the required test dependencies with `yarn install`.
   * Update the `baseUrl` (where your app will run) in [cypress.json](cypress.json).
-  * Spin up the provided backend service with `yarn run start:backend` (needs restarting with every new test run).
+  * Spin up the provided backend service with `yarn run start:backend` (restart after every test run).
   * Run your app.
   * Run the tests with `yarn run test`.